 Advice for Highway Engineers and Designers

-Places & infrastructure – why our streets and public spaces matter
+Places and infrastructure – why our streets and public spaces matter

 Everyone looks at the ground!
 The historic environment is not all buildings and monuments; the spaces in between have a visual impact.